RL199/BGU-Scout/README.md

 - `storage`: For saving user preferences and course numbers
 - `tabs`: For opening BGU websites
 - `activeTab`: For interacting with the current tab
+- `scripting`: For injecting scripts into BGU websites
 - Host permissions for BGU domains:
   - `https://bgu4u22.bgu.ac.il/*`
   - `https://reports4u22.bgu.ac.il/*`